- Professor of Organization & Management

 Memberships and Activities

-- Editorial Boards for Strategic Management Journal and Journal of Business Venturing
+- Editorial Board for Journal of Business Venturing

 - Academy of Management